kickstarter/mail-x_smtpapi/README.md

 # Mail::X::Smtpapi

-Integrates a custom X-SMTPAPI field into the [Mail](https://github.com/mikel/mail) gem.
+Integrates support for SendGrid's X-SMTPAPI field into the [Mail](https://github.com/mikel/mail) gem.

+Please refer to [SendGrid docs](https://sendgrid.com/docs/API_Reference/SMTP_API/index.html) for ideas of what you can do with the X-SMTPAPI header!

 ## Installation